1973 World Series: Game 5

 Game 5 was a rematch up of Vida Blue and Jerry Koosman.
 This time, both pitchers threw well.
 John Milner had an RBI single in the second, and Don Hahn's triple to center field scored Jerry Grote with the second Mets run in the sixth.
 Koosman pitched well and got the win, with a save from Tug McGraw.

 Game 6

-The A's won, thanks to the clutch pitching of Catfish Hunter (who outdueled Tom Seaver), and the timely hitting of Reggie Jackson.
-Seaver was pitching because Mets owner Mrs Joan Payson insisted Yogi Berra start him.Jackson doubled and drove in Joe Rudi in the first inning and doubled in Sal Bando in the third to give Oakland a 2–0 lead.
+The A's won, thanks to the clutch pitching of Catfish Hunter (who outdueled Tom Seaver), who was pitching on short rest, and the timely hitting of Reggie Jackson.
+Jackson doubled and drove in Joe Rudi in the first inning and doubled in Sal Bando in the third to give Oakland a 2–0 lead.
 In the eighth inning, the Mets threatened, knocking Hunter out of the game after Ken Boswell singled in a run.
 Reliever Darold Knowles put out the fire by striking out Rusty Staub on three pitches with two men on base.
 In the bottom half of the inning, the A's added an insurance run when Jackson singled, advanced to third on center fielder Don Hahn's error, and scored on Jesús Alou's sacrifice fly.
 Rollie Fingers got the save in the ninth inning to force a seventh game.